 Applicants without an existing elan-account must be registered in elan prior to submitting a proposal to the DFG.
 If you have not yet registered, please note that you must do so by 8 January 2020 to submit a proposal under this call; registration requests received after this time cannot be considered.
 You will normally receive confirmation of your registration by the next working day.
 Note that you will be asked to select the appropriate Priority Programme call during both the registration and the proposal process.

-The proposals will be evaluated during a review colloquium scheduled for May 4-6, 2020, at Schloss Mickeln in Düsseldorf.
+The proposals will be evaluated during a digital review colloquium scheduled for September 8, 2020.
 All project principle investigators will be invited to present their proposals in short talks and discuss them with the international review panel.

 Concerning the DFG application process, please direct questions about the programme to Dr. Andreas Strecker, Tel. +49 228 885-2530; and administrative questions to Ms. Sabrina Florin, Tel. +49 228 885-2390.